Introduction to Automation Testing

 This is the phase where the “How the test will be executed?” is answered, a thorough plan is made, and the environment for the test is set up.
 All the requirements of the environment are addressed, i.e. the testing tools, their licenses, etc. The configuration of the exact hardware and software of the production stage is mimicked, and other things like

 4. The Execution of The Tests

-Finally, this is where the automation testing is executed, the scripts of the tester are fed with the input test data, the tool then runs the code again and again, and churns out the comparison of actual to expected results in form of detailed reports.
+Finally, this is where the automation testing is executed, the scripts of the tester are fed with the input test data, the tool then runs the code again and again and churns out the comparison of actual to expected results in the form of detailed reports.

 5. Maintenance of the Automation

 Just as the web application needs constant revision and updates to keep functioning, the tester application itself needs constant renewal and updates for a framework and environment to test the new functions that are being added to the application.
 New scripts are needed to be added, with the revision and maintenance of old ones to keep up with the advancements.

 Testing a web application is what prepares it for real-world scenarios.
 Automation testing makes the process a lot easier and efficient by converting the manual processes into automatic, saving money and time alongside.
 The selection of the right tools and framework, careful execution, and testing analysis will make sure that your web application will stay true to its name and function.